USS Oak Hill arrives in Limassol for mid-deployment voyage repair

 |0

-This work, USS Oak Hill arrives in Limassol for mid-deployment voyage repair [Image 3 of 3], by PO3 Justin Kemble, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Oak Hill arrives in Limassol for mid-deployment voyage repair, by LT Mckensey Cobb, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.